 Good morning.
 It’s Jenny picking up the reins of Zeph@10am today.

-Why a picture of a swan?
-Well in the past I have been described as being like one – apparently calm and serene on the surface, while paddling like mad to keep going underneath.
+In the past I have been described as being like a swan – apparently calm and serene on the surface, while paddling like mad to keep going underneath.
 However, it’s probably fair to say that my colleagues don’t see me like that…… They know me well enough to only see the panicked paddling.

 Can you think of a time when people’s perception of a situation and how you were coping with it was somewhat at odds with your own experience?